tanmaybhandge/Nutanix_LAMP_Stack/README.md

 # Nutanix LAMP Stack VMs Deployment

-This repository deploys Virtual Machine's and configures the web & DB packages in deployed VMs on Nutanix cluster using Infrastructure as code with Terraform.
+This repository deploys Virtual Machine's and configures the Web & DB packages in deployed VMs on Nutanix cluster using Infrastructure as code with Terraform.

 Pre-requites